lonelycode/tyk-io-site-content/v1.8/setup/docker.md

 1. Select your "Default" policy
 2. Fill in the description fields
-3. Ensure the "Enable this APi" checkbox is checked
+3. Ensure the "Enable this API" checkbox is checked

 Save the API Catalogue entry by clicking the "Update" button.